Cavity Wall Insulation

 An operative in a blue hard hat placing a layer of fibre wool cavity wall insulation into the cavity of a newbuild house

-Filling the cavity with insulation beads, foam, or wool stops heat from travelling across the walls.
+By filling the cavity with insulation beads, foam, or wool, you stop heat from travelling across the walls.
 You can think of the insulation like a thermal vest between your skin and a jumper – an extra layer which keeps the heat in.

 Cavity wall insulation materials have improved over time.
 If your insulation is old, you may need to replace it.
 Contact the installer and ask them to check the condition of the insulation.
 If the installer cannot help, check the contact details on the guarantee.
 The installer should have supplied this when they completed the work.
 Your home report often contains any work guarantees.